vpotter/dj-pylibmc/README.rst

 In the distant past (Django 1.3?), a timeout of 0 was converted to the default timeout.

-The current django-pylibmc behaviour is to pass 0 to the backend, which should be interpreted as "never expire".
+The current dj-pylibmc behaviour is to pass 0 to the backend, which should be interpreted as "never expire".
 Omiting the timeout will get the Django default.

-In the future, django-pylibmc will adopt the latest Django behaviour.
+In the future, dj-pylibmc will adopt the latest Django behaviour.
 The safest solution for your own code is to omit the timeout parameter (and get the default timeout), or set it to a timeout in seconds (less than 30 days).
 This way, your code will work when the Django behaviour is adopted.